RTEMS/rtems-docs/filesystem/trivial_ftp.rst

 Usage
 =====

-The following diagram shows how the TFTP filesystem is used by an application.
+The following diagram usage_ shows how the TFTP filesystem is used by an application.
 The mount point can be any directory.
 The name ``/tftp`` used in the figure serves only as an example.
 The final unmounting and remove directory steps are optional.

+.. _usage:

 .. figure:: ../images/filesystem/tftpfs_usage.png
-  :width: 90%
+  :width: 75%
   :align: center
   :alt: TFTP Usage Diagram

+  TFTP file system usage

 Mounting the TFTP Filesystem
 ----------------------------